 Kathy and her dad stopped talking for several days after arguing about his decision to stop taking one of his medications—a turn of events that upset everyone and complicated matters for Calkins and the other hospice team members.

 Lorraine Scheier confesses, with tears in her eyes, to feeling upset when her husband would say he wanted to die, which happened more and more often as his final summer progressed.
-And she admits that she felt hurt and left out by his insistence on meeting his friends for their regular lunches at a local restaurant—a decades-old tradition that Scheier continued until just a few days before his death.
+And she admits that she felt hurt and left out by his insistence on meeting his friends for their regular lunches at a local restaurant—a decades-¬old tradition that Scheier continued until just a few days before his death.

-Paul himself, while betraying little fear of death and expressing confidence that he was “good with God,” was distressed by his on-and-off hallucinations, which appeared as his illness advanced.
+Paul himself, while betraying little fear of death and expressing confidence that he was "good with God," was distressed by his on-and-off hallucinations, which appeared as his illness advanced.
 But above all, he was troubled by the hardships he believed he was imposing on his family as they waited for him to die.
-He knew that they had time demands of their own—Kathy as a nuclear medicine technologist in Pennsylvania, Lynn driving a school bus in Ohio, Debbie as a nurse in Texas, and Tom running a hot dog stand from his boat in Florida.
+He knew that they had family demands of their own—Kathy as a nuclear medicine technologist in Pennsylvania, Lynn driving a school bus in Ohio, Debbie as a nurse in Texas, and Tom running a hot dog stand from his boat in Florida.